-myFBMC Visa Card Each MCAP participant receives a myFBMC Visa debit card that can be used to pay eligible medical expenses not covered by insurance.
-There is no fee for the card.
-It is a value-loaded card, so there is no possibility of overspending or exceeding account limits.
-If the entire annual amount has already been spent, payment will be denied.
+ConnectYour-Care healthcare card Each MCAP participant receives a ConnectYourCare preloaded, stored-value Visa card that can be used to pay eligible medical expenses not covered by insurance.
+There is no fee for receiving the card.
+Since it is a value-loaded card, there is no possibility of overspending or exceeding account limits.
+After the entire annual amount has been spent, further payment will be denied.